On the size of the singular set of minimizing harmonic maps: Final remarks

-We present an example that shows that the linear law we obtain is sharp.
-The argument is based on the fact that a weaker norm is not scaling invariant.
-In this example we show that there is no continuity (at $0$) for boundary energies $[\varphi]_{W^{s,p}(\partial \Omega)}$ if $sp < 2$.
-In particular there cannot be any linear law (or a similar result, e.g., a power law) for these spaces.
+In the first example, \Cref{la:sharpll1s}, we show that there cannot be any linear law (or a~similar result, e.g., a~power law) for boundary energies $[\varphi]_{W^{s,p}(\partial \Omega)}$ if $sp < 2$.
+See a similar construction in \cite[Remark 3.9]{MazowieckaStrzelecki}.